Journey to Pascha

 Troparion & Icon of the Feast

 • Have students stand.
-Sing together the Troparion for Lazarus Saturday and Palm Sunday: the words are below as the Closing Prayer.
+Sing or say together the Troparion for Lazarus Saturday and Palm Sunday: Use the chart you created; the words are also used as the Closing Prayer for this lesson.

 • Be sure students understand the meaning of certain words in the hymn: